From Nothing to a Little Bit More: Promotion and release

 The album was announced on 27 October 2022, accompanied by the release of the single "Say My Name".
 The band referred to the album as an "act of rebellion having seen the rules of the game".
 A 10-date UK tour promoting the record was announced the same day.

 The band promoted the album by doing a record store tour, with the group playing shows in record stores around the UK.
 This tour ran from 15 May, all the way to 30 May.
 They made an appearance on Sunday Brunch on Channel 4, performing their single, Struggle.

 The album released on 3 March 2023 on both streaming services and on physical formats.
 Later down the line, the band released an extended edition, with live versions of some of the songs and bonus tracks, featuring Matty Murphy on bass for the first time.

 Critical reception

 The album received better reviews from critics, with The Telegraph being enthused with the album.
-Emma Harrison, of the Telegraph, stated that 'it's been one hell of a journey and the band have navigated their way though various difficult emotional experiences which include the breakdown of frontman Alex Moore's first ever serious relationship.
+Emma Harrison, of the Telegraph, stated that 'it's been one hell of a journey and the band have navigated their way through various difficult emotional experiences which include the breakdown of frontman Alex Moore's first ever serious relationship.
 Struggle, the melancholy yet hopeful opening track on the album, sets the tone; the band have found salvation in music'.
-Rolling stone gave the album a four out of five, with them stating that it's been 'eighteen months after landing a number-one debut record' and saying 'here comes the varied second album from the Wigan trio.'
+Rolling Stone gave the album a four out of five, with them stating that it's been 'eighteen months after landing a number-one debut record' and saying 'here comes the varied second album from the Wigan trio.'
 Clash magazine stated that it was full of 'little touches' and 'flourishes' which showcase their maturity.

-With critical reception being more positive, fan reception was favourable, with some distaste towards some of the tracks, such as Rise and Fall, Crying Out and Undeserving.
-While fans generally liked the album, they favoured the previous album more than their second record.